shanmukh552001/M2_CONTROLLING-DOOR-USING-SWITCH/4_TESTCASES/readme.md

 # OBJECTIVES
    * When any person enters the LED will glow and door will automatically open
-   * In other case the will be closed
+   * In other case the door  will be closed